neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 In the left side menu, select `Deploy & run transactions`.
 The `DEPLOY & RUN TRANSACTIONS` menu will become active.

-In our case there is only one smart contract to deploy.
-Therefore, it is automatically selected from the dropdown and Remix will automatically generate a transaction.
+In our case there is only one smart contract to deploy, therefore it is automatically selected from the dropdown and Remix will automatically generate a transaction.

 The `Account` field will display the amount in the wallet account.
 This data is taken from MetaMask.